 |Set a unitary scene scale|

-Assets folder; so the native AmanithSVG libraries and its C# interface will be available for the project.
+Assets/SVGAssets folder; so that resources (e.g. config file, fonts, SVG files), native AmanithSVG plugins and its C# interface will be available for the project.

 Set a full white